NagendranGS/Wenum/README.md

 # Wenum - Website Enumeration 🌌

 While testing a website it is important to perform Scanning/Enumeration.
-We have our very own checklist of tools to perform active enumeration on websites.
+We all may have our own checklist of tools to perform active enumeration on websites.
 Since time management is a crucial part while Pentesting a website , Wenum provides a hassle free experience.
 Opening each tool, running enumeration ,saving it in a file and filtering for different types of vulnerability testing made me a bit lazy.
 All I wish is to enter a domain name and every process involved in enumeration comes handy.
 Thus I made Wenum.

 # Tools used in Wenum🌌